Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 .. figure:: images/luminadesktopplugin4.png

-:numref:`Figure %s: Desktop Icons <luminadesktopplugin4>`

-Area for automatically showing desktop icons.
+:numref:`Figure %s: Desktop Icons <luminadesktopplugin4>` This plugin will define an area on the desktop to display icons.
+If enough icons are added to the plugin, a scroll bar will appear for the user to scroll through all available icons.

 .. _Note Pad: